RajFTW/RajFTW/README.md

 - 👋 Hi, I’m @RajFTW.
-- 👀 I’m interested in Game Developing.
+- 👀 I’m interested in Game Development.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning C#.
 - 💞️ Please help me in giving some advice on game development.
 - 📫 You can reach me on my instagram:-its_raj_0211.